lemlac/mulem/docs/reference.md

 Controls the iteration of any loop type mentioned. `break` exits out of the loop, and `continue` skips to the next iteration.
 This is only allowed in block-level loops.
 Inlined `for` loops are not allowed to skip iterations.
 This keeps the mapping between iterators 1-to-1.

 After `break` or `continue`, you can give it a label to break.
-It must be the name of a `block`/`loop` in the same scope or higher.
+It must be the name of a `block` in the same scope or higher.

 ```
-loop label:
+block label loop:
     loop:
         print("Double loop!
 How do I break?")
         break label